 Another German sportswear giant Puma will have its large feline logo visible on the Four World Cup team kits namely Serbia, Switzerland, Senegal and Uruguay.

-American sportswear brand will be visible only with two nations – Panama and Costa Rica.
+American sportswear brand New Balance will be visible only with two nations – Panama and Costa Rica.
 Umbro, Hummel, Errea and Uhlsport are four other kit sponsors with branding on just one nation’s kit each.
 Peru will be seen in the kits by English sportswear brand Umbro.
 Tunisia will be donning Uhlsport, a lesser known German sports goods brand.
 Denmark national team will be seen in kits manufactured by Hummel, their home country brand.
 At last, Iceland will be donning apparel made by Italian sports equipment brand Errea.

 Belgium – Adidas